No subscriptions. One-time hardware purchase. You own the data.

 • Search and read locally instead of through ad-driven platforms

-Create a local Wi-Fi bubble almost anywhere
+Create a small local network almost anywhere

 • Portable travel router bundle